I'm Jenny. (That's me, next to the one with the floppy ears).

 And if you happen to be a woman of my generation, there's a better than decent chance that you are Jenny too.

-Jenny is a kind of cultural touchstone.
-It signals an era, a societal cross-section; in positive ways and sometimes annoying ones, it stands as a shorthand for women of my generation.
+Jenny is a cultural touchstone.
+It signals an era, a societal cross-section; in positive ways and sometimes annoying ones, it's a kind of shorthand for women of my generation.
 It reminds everyone of at least one girl they knew, probably many.